What Will Happen To @POTUS, @FLOTUS, And @VP Twitter Accounts After The Inauguration?

 — President Obama (@POTUS) May 18, 2015

-The White House, under direction from President Obama, released a digital transition plan for how it plans to curate and preserve all of the numerous photos, tweets, and posts from the 44th President of the United States.
+The White House, under direction from President Obama, released a digital transition plan for how it plans to curate and preserve all of the numerous photos, tweets, and posts from the 44th president of the United States.
 Thankfully, not one thing will be deleted.
 Instead everything will first and foremost be preserved and archived with the National Archives and Records Administration.
 That includes everything from the social media accounts to the petition page, We The People, to the current WhiteHouse.gov site.

 Accessing Archived Tweets and Photos

 Don’t worry, however.
 You won’t have to send in Freedom of Information requests to see the archived materials.
 Instead, all of the tweets associated with @POTUS will be shifted over to @POTUS44, a new Twitter handle that will be maintained by the NARA.
 The process will be the same for all of the Twitter handles associated with the Obama years.
 Michelle Obama’s tweets will shift from @FLOTUS to @FLOTUS44, and Joe Biden’s archived handle will be @VP44.
-All previous content will be wiped clean, so President Trump will start with a clean twitter slate, yet maintain the 13.5 Million followers.
+All previous content will be wiped clean, so President Trump will start with a clean Twitter slate, yet maintain the 13.5 Million followers.

-The current petition website, We the People, found at petitions.whitehouse.gov, will shutter its doors and be archived along with the rest of the 44th President’s WhiteHouse.gov website.
+The current petition website, We the People, found at petitions.whitehouse.gov, will shutter its doors and be archived along with the rest of the 44th president’s WhiteHouse.gov website.
 They will be preserved at the newly created site, ObamaWhiteHouse.gov.
 It’s up to the incoming Trump administration whether or not they want to continue to use the petition page to gather ideas.
 The code behind the voting page has been made open source, so should Trump and his staff wish to make use of it, the tools are there.

 Every video and photo made during the eight years that President Obama held office will also be archived with the NARA at full resolution.
 The media will also be available on their original sites with the addition of the “44” suffix to differentiate that content from the content of the administration currently in office.